Best Key Risk Indicators

 Developing key risk indicators from the existing KPIs is very important, but organizations often find this task difficult.
 This is because selecting meaningful KPI subsets out of the set of available KPIs can be quite complex.

-The main challenge in KRIs design is having a clarifying role and an actionable application in an organisation.
-KRIs are not only used to measure performance but also to identify potential issues and risks.
+The main challenge in KRIs design is having a clarifying role and an actionable application in an organisation context.
+KRIs are not only used to measure performance but also to identify and manage potential risks, issues and .
 Hence, they need to capture both the severity of threats and the likelihood of their occurrence.

 Risk Management